Atm4x/Xml-Language/README.md

 # Xml-Language - simple system of multilanguage support

-Main language model and xaml converter are provided
+Main language model (LanguageModel) and xaml converter are provided

 MainWindow.xaml.cs contains the example of using it